Affordable Therapy Options For Mental Health

 4. Try group therapy or support groups

-Not everyone has the time or financial resources for traditional, in-person counseling.
-Additionally, many people struggle to afford traditional counseling.
+- Not everyone has the time or financial resources for traditional, in-person therapy.
+Additionally, many people struggle to afford traditional therapy.
 Affordable online platforms like Open Path Psychotherapy Collective and BetterHelp can connect you to thousands of mental health professionals who believe in the power of high-quality and available therapy.
 Online therapy services also allow you to work with your licensed mental health professional from home.

 The average price of affordable therapy